ademerlis/temperaturevariabilityAcerPcli/gene_expression/MS_bioinformatics/Acer_Rmd/README.md

 # Bioinformatics pipeline for *A.cervicornis*

+ARCHIVED because I ran the DESeq2 model backwards (~group + Genotype) instead of (~Genotype + group) because apparently you want the variable you care most about to come last in the model design.
+Also not all of these figures are useful anyways after going through all the results with Michael, so i'll make a new README.md file that has the more updated data and relevant results.
+Note that the at least so far in the re-do of the DESeq2 analysis, the results are very similar but some of the PERMANOVA numbers were a bit different (on the order of 0.001) so I'm still going to redo the entire analysis so I have the most up-to-date results.

 To do: add scripts from [Michael's Tag-based_RNAseq pipeline](https://github.com/mstudiva/tag-based_RNAseq/blob/master/tagSeq_processing_README.txt)  that he ran in his HPC.

 ## Results